Farmhouse Sugar Cookies

 Can I make these cookies thicker or thinner?

-If you like thicker cookies, roll slightly larger dough balls and press them less when flattening.
-For thinner cookies, flatten them more with the bottom of the glass.
-Just be mindful of adjusting the bake time accordingly.
+For thicker cookies, roll slightly larger dough balls and press them less.
+For thinner cookies, flatten them more.
+But bake time accordingly.

 Can I make these cookies gluten-free?

 Yes, you can use a 1:1 gluten-free flour blend designed for baking.
-The texture might differ slightly, but they should still be tasty!
-If you want to make a gluten-free version of sugar cookies, check out this helpful guide from King Arthur Baking.
+For more on gluten-free baking, you’ll like this article King Arthur Baking.

 Can I decorate these cookies with frosting?